A solution for Scholastic designed to motivate kids to read outside the classroom

 Scholastic has a storied tradition that has been strong since it was founded in 1920.
 They have begun embracing technology to enhance reading experiences inside the classroom in Storia, a reading software for teachers.
 However, the current problem lies within increasing readership outside the classroom.

-Leslie Forman, Zain Ahmed, and I defined two key goals for this project.
-The first goal is to expand upon Scholastic's approach to technology in a way that extends the excitement around books provided by the company's infamous book fairs.
-The second goal is to design a solution to increase readership outside the classroom.
+I worked on this project with Leslie Forman, Zain Ahmed at General Assembly in 2014.
+We started out by defining two key goals for this project.
+The first goal was to expand on Scholastic's approach to technology in a way that extends the excitement around books provided by the company's infamous book fairs.
+The second goal was to design a solution to increase readership outside the classroom.

 - Persona Development